luciotato/LiteScript/ast.lite.md

 ###properties
         parentNode
         lexer, indent, column, sourceLineNum, lineInx
         locked # when `true`, means the node is lock-on-target.
-Any exception when locked, is a Syntax Error.
+Any exception when locked, aborts compilation.

 Constructor(lexer, parent)
 --------------------------